rolule/q-app/README.md

 ## Usage

-This will only work once published to npm:
+Execute and install the package script using yarn v1 `yarn create q-app` or yarn berry `yarn dlx create-q-app`

-1. Install this package: `yarn global add q-app`
+After that, the script can also be executed with the `create-q-app` command or its shortcuts `q` or `qapp` (use the`-h` option to display the help)

-2. Run the program using the `cqa` command or its shortcut `q` (use the `-h` option to display the help)
+> Note: Only `yarn` is supported at the moment.

 ## Contributing